TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.insights.perf/highmemory-perf-portalinsight.md

 ## **Do you know there were several High Memory Pressure instances on this <!--$vmname-->[vmname]<!--/$vmname--> in last 24 hrs?**

 <!--issueDescription-->
-Our diagnostics show there were several instances where Average Memory Pressure on this VM was above 100%.
+Our diagnostics show there were several instances where Average Memory Pressure on this VM was above 100% over the last 24 hours.
 <!--/issueDescription-->

 **What can cause Memory Pressure on a VM?**